ryanpetrello/lesspy/README.md

 ======
 Helps compile collections of LESS files into CSS files

-* Given a source directory, recursively finds LESS (.less/.lss) files
+* Given a source directory, recursively finds LESS (.less/.lss/.css) files
-* Saves resulting CSS files to a destination_path, using the same directory structure as the source, e.g.,
+* Saves compiled CSS files to a destination_path, using the same directory structure as the source, e.g.,

         ./source